exercism/legacy-docs/finding-your-way.md

 - Give feedback on other's submissions in your [activity stream][activity-stream].
 - Help others get unstuck in the [support chat][chat].
-- However you support others, aim to do it [the Exercism way][providing-feedback].
+- However you support others, aim to do it [the Exercism way][feedback].

 #### Contributing to a Language Track